 Tip: Connectwise users can follow these instructions to add the feedback to closing emails.

 3. Adjust the Content Based on Feedback Received

-CloudRadial is designed to deploy out content in each of the feature sets as efficiently as possible.
+CloudRadial is designed to deploy content in each of the feature sets as efficiently as possible.
 In essence, the Partner > Content area is no more than a template distribution center, which is controlled by company and user groups.

 Common examples include custom onboarding forms, client-specific KB articles, and even unique tickets for standalone systems you manage.
-Make sure that you listen to your customers and collaborate with them to take the original, templated deployment of their portal and add their customizations to it based off of their needs.
+Make sure that you listen to your customers and collaborate with them to take the original, templated deployment of their portal and add their customizations to it based on their needs.
 To accomplish this in a scalable way, we recommend using some form of feedback forms that you can send out as needed - and we've built one out here for you that you can use.